Park Ridge Garden Club

 34th Annual Residential Beautification Awards Contest

-The City of Park Ridge and the Park Ridge Garden Club are co-sponsoring the 34th Annual Residential Beautification Awards Contest for all residents in the City of Park Ridge.
+The City of Park Ridge and the Park Ridge Garden Club co-sponsored the 34th Annual Residential Beautification Awards Contest for all residents in the City of Park Ridge.
 The contest recognizes residents of free-standing, single-family homes who have made their homes and landscaping the most attractive in our city.

-Up to five winners will each receive $100 and a 1-year honorary membership from the Garden Club along with a lawn sign provided by the City of Park Ridge.
-Winners previous to 2015 are eligible to win again.
-Prizes are awarded by the Mayor at a City Council meeting.
+Five winners will each receive $100 and a 1-year honorary membership from the Garden Club along with a lawn sign provided by the City of Park Ridge.
+Prizes are awarded by the Mayor at a City Council meeting in August.

 Useful Links: